ryanrolds/screeps-bot-choreographer/README.md

 ## Structure

-Screeps does not allow the uploading of source maps.
+> Screeps does not allow the uploading of source maps.
 So, to keep the stack traces from the game similar to the source good the directory has a flat structure and is not combined into single JS file.
 This may change in the future depending on the pain.

 The source is prefixed to group files by their type/purpose:
+- AI - The core/kernel of the bot
 - Behavior - Files containing behavior trees for creeps
 - Constants - Shared constants
-- Helpers - Shared functions
-- Lib - Shared libraries
+- Lib - Shared libraries and tools
-- Org - Tree of logic execute each tick (deprecated in favor of Runnables)
 - OS - Scheduler, Process, and other OS-level components
 - Roles - Behavior trees for Creep roles
-- Runnable - AI processes
+- Runnable - AI processes and threads that perform the majority of work in the bot
-- Topic - Process IPC

-First-class technical concepts:
+First-class business logic concepts:
 - AI - Root object for the AI
-- Kingdom - Represents a shard and hold references to shared data and objects
 - Scribe - Aggregates game state and persists room details in case the we lose visibility
 - Caches - Cost Matrices and Path
 - Scheduler - Tracks, schedules, and execute processes